60+ must-see user persona templates

 How many user personas should I create?

-The less personas you have, the easier it is to design for each one and the less likely you are to end up with the dreaded product “feature creep”.
+The less personas you have, the easier it is to design for each one.
 Sometimes you may find that two groups can be fused into one user persona if they share enough similar attributes, but in other cases this may not be possible.
-Each user persona will then represent your ideal user.

-When it comes to designing for more than one user persona, it might be useful to think of a Venn diagram where some features of an app overlap and are shared between personas and others are used only by distinct personas.
+When it comes to designing for more than one, it might be useful to think of a Venn diagram where some features of an app overlap and are shared between personas and others are used only by distinct personas.

 An app can be successfully designed for more than one persona - Justinmind